dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * Understanding the user's intent is important for constructing the right keywords.
 What the user would type to the search query box in order to find you?
 * Keywords research plan regarding: `volume`, `relevance`, `competition`
 * Getting insights about your website: [Google Search Console](https://search.google.com/search-console/about)
-* **Keyword expansion tools**: The can give potential useful keywords regarding a topic.
+* **Keyword expansion tools**: The can give potentially useful keywords regarding a topic.
 E.g. what keywords have users been using for finding out a specifim item?
 In this way you can get to know your target audience better: [Google Trends](https://trends.google.com/trends/?geo=US), [Answer the Public](https://answerthepublic.com/)